Travelling with Baby and Toddler Checklist contains affiliate links.

 A baby sleep bag is an essential for any parent but the Purflo Sleep Bag goes one step further when helping your little one get to sleep.
 Cleverly designed with a little pocket in the back and double zips at the front, your baby can be safely fastened into their car seat while in their sleep bag.
 The result?
 You can easily transfer your sleeping baby from their car seat to cot without having to wake them up to get them bedtime ready.

-10. Inflatable Baby Bath for Travel
+10. Bath Mat for Baby/Toddler Travel